Hotel L'Ocean on La Digue Island is a small and friendly accommodation, set on a gentle hillside.

 Food quality: Guests staying at Hotel L'Ocean can do so on either a bed-and-breakfast or half-board basis, though the latter is more popular.
 Non-residents are also free to use the restaurant facilities at any time.

-The food is good with Creole set buffets and international a la carte options available daily.
+The food is good with a Creole set menu and international a la carte options available daily.
 In keeping with the impressive fish sculptures which hover over the bar, seafood is particularly popular.

-Live local entertainment is provided on Wednesday and Saturdays, with free transfers available for visitors coming just for dinner.
+Live local entertainment is provided, normally on a Friday, with free transfers available for visitors coming just for dinner.

 Dining style: Individual Tables